drivera021/drivera021/README.md

 ## 💼 Work Experience

+- **Systems Administrator at Miami Shores Village** (November 2024 - Present)
+  - Manages and secures IT infrastructure for Village departments, ensuring compliance with regulatory standards.
+  - Provides technical support, conducts system audits, and implements cybersecurity measures to safeguard data and networks.
+  - Optimizes infrastructure by managing servers, networks, and critical IT systems for operational efficiency.

 - **Cybersecurity Intern at Ocean Bank** (June 2024 - August 2024)
   - Focused on IT, Cybersecurity, and Regulatory Risk.
   - Conducted application frameworks, GLBA risk assessments, and BSA-AML alerts.